na-na-hi/renget/archive/trashfaq.md

 Using ControlNet Tile with SD Upscale is simple: in the ControlNet panel, click on Control Type: Tile; the Preprocessor and Model fields should change to tile_resample and control_v11f1e_sd15_tile_fp16.
 I leave them as-is, as well as the rest of the settings.
 Make sure to Enable ControlNet, then use SD Upscale as usual.
 ControlNet Tile allows for higher denoising than normal, but it is not guaranteed to work. .75 can work, but may still result in wonky images. .5 should be normally safe, though.

-## What is Offset Noise?
-Without going into technical details, models (and LoRAs) with Offset Noise allow for generating images with darker darks and brighter brights as compared to non-offset noise models.
-Using such models in conjunction with other offset noise LoRAs, however, tends to cause problems while generating due to "double-dipping", so handle with care.
-This is because Offset Noise allows for brighter brights and darker darks than is usually possible.
-If you stack Offset Noise on top of Offset Noise, you get very bright and very dark images, far more than is likely intended.

 ## What does model1+model2 (Fluffusion+Crosskemono/70% FF + 30% CK) mean?
 Refers to merged models, see the "Checkpoint Merger" tab in the WebUI.